dkandalov/slides-presenter/readme.md

 ## How to use?

-1. Create `slides.txt` in the project with code examples.
+1. Create `slides.txt` in IDE project with code examples.
-2. Add slides as images to the project folder (e.g. in Keynote in the main menu `File -> Export To -> Images...`).
+2. Save presentation slides as images to some folder in IDE project folder (e.g. in Keynote in the main menu `File -> Export To -> Images...`).
+Note that ideally, images should be in the same resolution as the projector/screen you're going to present on (e.g. in Keynote click on `Document` in the main toolbar and choose `Slide Size` with custom slide size; note that `Widescreen (16:9)` corresponds to `1920×1080 px` aka [Full HD](https://en.wikipedia.org/wiki/1080p) which seems to be the most common resolution at conferences at the moment).
+You can also change `slides.presenter.zoom.factor` in IDE Registry to scale slides, but unscaled images usually look better.
 3. Edit `slides.txt` so that it contains paths to slides image files and code examples (see format description below).
 Note that you can use `Save All` action to make plugin reload `slides.txt`.
-4. (Optional) `View -> Enter Presentation Mode`
+4. (Optional) use presentation mode `View -> Enter Presentation Mode`
 5. Use `Next Slide` and `Previous Slide` actions.
-It's recommended to change default shortcuts to something more convenient, e.g. `F12`, `F11` (the only reason for defaults shortcuts `alt-shift-F12`, `alt-shift-F11` is that they don't conflict with other actions).
+It's recommended to change default shortcuts to something more convenient (e.g. I use `F12`, `F11`; the only reason for defaults shortcuts `alt-shift-F12`, `alt-shift-F11` is that they don't conflict with other actions).

 ## Format of slides.txt